Unweighted Layered Graph Traversal: Passing a Crown via Entropy Maximization: Introduction

 \textit{Layered graph traversal algorithm.} Formally, a randomized unweighted layered graph traversal algorithm is defined by a function $\Acal: \Tcal \times \Vcal \rightarrow \Pcal(\Vcal)$ mapping a tree $T \in \Tcal$ and a node $u\in \Vcal$ in the penultimate layer of $T$ to a distribution $\bx \in \Pcal(\Vcal)$ over the set of nodes in the ultimate layer of $T$.
 The algorithm is deterministic if the distribution is always supported on a unique node.
 The cost of the algorithm is defined as the total number of edges traversed by an agent that picks its next position using $\Acal$ at each layer and uses the shortest paths to move between positions elected in consecutive layers.
-The total cost of an agent until reaching layer $t$ is denoted by $\Cost(t)$ and depends on the random choices taken by the agent.
-The algorithm is $c(w)$-competitive if, for any graph of width $w$ and any step $t$, it satisfies $\Ebb(\Cost(t))\leq c(w)t$.
-If the algorithm is deterministic, the expectation can be dropped.
+The total cost of an agent until reaching layer $i$ depends on the random choices taken by the agent (if the algorithm is randomized) and we therefore focus on its expectation which we denote by $\Cost(i)$.
+The algorithm is $c_w$-competitive if, for any graph of width $w$ and any step $i$, it satisfies $\Cost(i)\leq c_w i$.

 \textit{Fractional perspective on unweighted layered graph traversal.} A classical equivalent perspective on layered graph traversal -- which is referred to as the fractional view -- is that the algorithm $\Acal:\Tcal \rightarrow \Pcal(\Vcal)$ maintains a distribution on the ultimate layer of the tree given as input.
 The movement cost charged to the algorithm is then the optimal transport cost between the two consecutive distributions.
 Given a fractional algorithm for layered graph traversal, one gets a randomized algorithm with the same cost by considering at each step an optimal coupling between the two consecutive distributions and sampling the next position of the agent according to the conditional distribution associated with its current position.
 We refer to \cite[Section 4]{bubeck2022shortest} for more details on the reduction.